Roma Wani | Honorary General Secretary, Indian Red Cross Society, J&K

 Do you think development in the state has been slower when compared to other regions in the country?

-For development we have to pay a price.
-Otherwise we cannot develop.
+For development, we have to pay a price.
+Otherwise, we cannot develop.
 But if we develop fast it’s not healthy.
 Some negative things happen when development is fast like substance abuse among youth, social networking which is used in a negative manner, less control of parents.
 If development was a little slow, we would not feel the harsh results.
-In J & K I see a definite change in some areas for the better, but in some areas it’s not so good.
-Education and literacy is up.
-On the downside there is substance abuse amongst the youth which could turn into a big problem in the future.
+In J & K I see a definite change in some areas for the better, but in some areas, it’s not so good.
+Education and literacy are up.
+On the downside, there is substance abuse amongst the youth which could turn into a big problem in the future.

 What in your opinion could be the reason for the people who migrated from the State not wanting to return?

 Their reason for not returning is not because there is no love for their motherland.
 It’s just they are so adjusted to the place they have settled in that they call it home, especially the children who were born outside Kashmir.
 And because of the children, the parents are unable to come, but they do want to come.
 Many of them are seen coming for two or more months every year.
 They have begun to make homes here.
 If they don’t have the responsibility of children, many of them prefer to return.

 What’s your personal opinion about Kashmiris?
 What makes them special?